yuhr/NIL/README.md

 - Apache License
 - MIT License

-## To use datasets licensed under NIL
+### To use datasets licensed under NIL in your project

-Your dataset MAY be licensed under any license you prefer, unless the license of NIL-licensed dataset can be kept.
-When you extract some bits (e.g. code snippets) and/or files from it, you MUST notice that those are licensed under NIL.
+The whole of your project MAY be licensed under any license you prefer, as long as a license notice for the NIL-licensed dataset can be kept available to your licensees (see above for compatibility).
+Even if you extract some parts (e.g. code snippets) and/or files from the NIL-licensed dataset, you MUST notice that those parts are licensed under NIL.
 This will not apply where you have made some changes to those.

+### To change datasets licensed under NIL

+When you have made some changes to a dataset licensed under NIL, you SHOULD NOT apply any other licenses to the changed parts for leaving them simple (still possible though).
+In this case, any of copyright associated with the changed parts shall be disclaimed.

-# Multilicensing
+## Multilicensing

-If you want to license NIL **AND** some other licenses, you MAY license only with:
+If you want to use NIL **AND** some other licenses, you MAY do it only with:

 - CC0
 - Unlicense

-because other licenses would require copyright notices.
+Because other licenses would require copyright notices.
 In SPDX syntax, You might specify like `(CC0-1.0 AND SEE LICENSE IN ./LICENSE)` since NIL is not in SPDX License List.

 Still free to use OR with any other licenses.